Vossloh: Vossloh Locomotives

+Vossloh Locomotives was sold to CRRC Zhuzhou Locomotive Co., Ltd., Zhuzhou, China (CRRC ZELC), a subsidiary of China Railway Rolling Stock Corporation Ltd. (CRRC) on May 31, 2020.

 Vossloh Kiepe

 Vossloh Kiepe GmbH produces electrical systems for light rail, trolleybuses and hybrid buses including electric propulsion and control, air conditioning and heating as well as passenger rail vehicle refurbishment and modernisation.
 The business (as Vossloh Electrical Systems) was sold in late 2016 to Knorr-Bremse.